Crypto, the CLARITY Act, and the Missing Use Case

 5. What the Bill Does, and What It Can't Reach

-US law sorts investments into securities (regulated by the SEC) and commodities (the smaller, less-funded CFTC).
-For a decade the SEC argued, case by case, that most token sales are unregistered securities under the 1946 Howey test: money in, a common enterprise, profit expected from the efforts of others.
+US law sorts investments into securities (regulated by the SEC) and commodities (which go to the much smaller, less-funded CFTC).
+For a decade the SEC argued in court, case by case, that most token sales are unregistered securities under the 1946 Howey test — money put in, a shared enterprise, profit expected to come from someone else's work.
 The Digital Asset Market Clarity Act (H.R.
-3633), passed by the House in July 2025 and voted out of Senate Banking 15-9 in May 2026, ends that fight by inventing a new category, the digital commodity, and handing most tokens to the CFTC once a chain is deemed sufficiently decentralized.
+3633), passed by the House in July 2025 and voted out of Senate Banking 15-9 in May 2026, settles that fight by inventing a new category: the digital commodity.
+Once a chain is deemed sufficiently decentralized, its tokens go to the CFTC.

-Where it bites, it bites on real problems.
-Registered exchanges must segregate customer assets and use qualified custodians: the single provision that would have made FTX's raid on customer funds illegal on day one.
-Insider lockups bar founders from dumping their allocation for a year and cap sales after, aimed squarely at the rug pull.
-Failed exchanges must return customer property ahead of other creditors.
-For centralized US operators, this is real, and better than no bill.
+Where the bill bites, it bites real problems.
+Registered exchanges have to segregate customer assets and use qualified custodians — the one provision that would have made FTX's raid on customer funds illegal from day one.
+Insider lockups stop founders from dumping their allocation for a year and cap sales after that, directly targeting rug pulls.
+When an exchange fails, customer property has to come back before other creditors get paid.
+For centralized US operators, these are real protections, and better than no bill at all.

-The trouble is what sits outside the perimeter, by design.
-DeFi developers, liquidity pools, and wallet software get an explicit carve-out, so the bridge hacks and the laundering rails are untouched.
-Foreign exit scams remain foreign.
-Tether, incorporated in El Salvador, need do nothing.
-And because the bill regulates structure rather than price, a Terra-style de-peg is out of scope.
-Read against the eighty-one-billion-dollar record, the coverage is partial:
+The problem is what sits outside the perimeter on purpose.
+DeFi developers, liquidity pools, and wallet software get an explicit carve-out, so the bridge hacks and the laundering rails stay outside the bill's reach.
+Foreign exit scams are still foreign.
+Tether, incorporated in El Salvador, doesn't have to do anything.
+And because the bill regulates structure rather than price, a Terra-style de-peg also falls outside its scope.
+Held up against the $81 billion record, the coverage is partial:

 Of $81.4B in crypto losses, the CLARITY Act structurally reaches roughly a quarter to a third.